jessegall/concurrent/README.md

 ### Outside a callback

-A plain overwrite like `$concurrent->value = 10` is atomic on its own: `__set` locks, writes the new value, releases.
-No callback needed when you're replacing a value outright.
+A plain overwrite like `$concurrent->value = 10` is its own atomic write, no callback needed.
+Two shapes look like single writes but aren't:

-What doesn't work outside a callback or method:

-- `$concurrent->count++` is *not* atomic. `++` is three steps under the hood: read the current value, add one, write it back.
-Each step locks on its own, but nothing keeps the lock held across all three.
-If two workers run `count++` at the same time on a value of `5`, both can read `5` before either writes, both compute `6`, and both write `6`.
-One increment silently vanishes.
-Wrap it in a callback so the read and write share a single lock.
+- `$concurrent->count++` is *not* atomic. `++` is really three steps: read the value, add one, write it back.
+Each step locks, but nothing holds a lock across all three.
+If two workers both run `count++` on a value of `5`, both read `5` before either writes, both compute `6`, both write `6`.
+One increment is lost.
+Wrap it in a callback so the read and write share one lock.
 - `$concurrent->items[] = $x` *silently does nothing*.
-PHP fetches `items` by value (a copy), appends to the copy, then throws the copy away.
+PHP fetches `items` by value (a copy), appends to the copy, throws the copy away.
 The cache never sees the change.
 Wrap it in a callback to mutate the real array.

 For read-modify-write or nested mutations, use one of the three patterns above.